isomerpages/moe-chijkc/_the-kc-experience/National Digital Literacy Prog/Device Support & Insurance Claims.md

 *   This is to facilitate the installation of the DMA into the new PLD.
 *   School’s DMA administrator will enroll the new PLD to their school’s DMA.
-*   For all new PLD where the DMA enrolment is not done during the PLD handover exercise  in school (including all PLDs collected from contractor’s service centres), the school’s DMA administrator will do a factory reset before enrolling the new PLD into the DMA.
+*   For all new PLD where the DMA enrolment is not done during the PLD handover exercise&nbsp; in school (including all PLDs collected from contractor’s service centres), the school’s DMA administrator will do a factory reset before enrolling the new PLD into the DMA.